junxit/us-congress-bills-113/bill.md

 >         - **(II)** the anticipated outstanding balance on the loan for which the student is receiving counseling under this subsection; and
 >         - **(III)** a projection for any other loans made under part D that the borrower is reasonably expected to accept during the borrower’s program of study based on at least the expected increase in the cost of attendance of such program.
 >     - **(N)** The obligation of the borrower to repay the full amount of the loan, regardless of whether the borrower completes or does not complete the program in which the borrower is enrolled within the regular time for program completion.
->     - **(O)** The likely consequences of default on the loan, including adverse credit reports, delinquent debt collection procedures under Federal law, and litigation, and a notice of the institution’s most recent cohort default rate (defined in section 435(m)), an explanation of the cohort default rate, and the most recent national average cohort default rate for the category of institution described in section 435(m)(4) to which the institution belongs.
+>     - **(O)** The likely consequences of default on the loan, including adverse credit reports, delinquent debt collection procedures under Federal law, and litigation, and a notice of the institution’s most recent cohort default rate (defined in section 435(m)), an explanation of the cohort default rate, the most recent national average cohort default rate, and the most recent national average cohort default rate for the category of institution described in section 435(m)(4) to which the institution belongs.
 >     - **(P)** Information on the National Student Loan Data System and how the borrower can access the borrower's records.
 >     - **(Q)** The contact information for the institution’s financial aid office or other appropriate office at the institution the borrower may contact if the borrower has any questions about the borrower's rights and responsibilities or the terms and conditions of the loan.
 >   - **(5)** *Borrowers receiving Parent PLUS Loans for dependent students* The information to be provided under paragraph (1)(A) to a borrower of a Federal Direct PLUS Loan made on behalf of a dependent student shall include the following:
 >     - **(A)** The information described in subparagraphs (A) through (C) and (N) through (Q) of paragraph (4).
 >     - **(B)** The option of the borrower to pay the interest on the loan while the loan is in deferment.
->     - **(C)** For a first-time borrower of such loan, sample monthly repayment amounts under the standard repayment plan based on—
+>     - **(C)** For a first-time borrower of such loan—
->       - **(i)** a range of levels of indebtedness of borrowers of Federal Direct PLUS Loans made on behalf of a dependent student; or
+>       - **(i)** a statement of the anticipated balance on the loan for which the borrower is receiving counseling under this subsection;
+>       - **(ii)** based on such anticipated balance, the anticipated monthly payment amount under the standard repayment plan; and
->       - **(ii)** the average cumulative indebtedness of other borrowers of Federal Direct PLUS Loans made on behalf of dependent students who are in the same program of study as the student on whose behalf the borrower borrowed the loan.
+>       - **(iii)** an estimate of the projected monthly payment amount under the standard repayment plan, based on the average cumulative indebtedness of other borrowers of Federal Direct PLUS Loans made on behalf of dependent students who are in the same program of study as the student on whose behalf the borrower borrowed the loan.
 >     - **(D)** For a borrower with an outstanding balance of principal or interest due on such loan—
 >       - **(i)** a statement of the amount of such outstanding balance;
 >       - **(ii)** based on such outstanding balance, the anticipated monthly payment amount under the standard repayment plan; and